Best Product Management Software & Tools in 2020

 Instant messaging and social tools are quickly becoming a force in the industry.
-Every collaboration software guide has to mention them as they contribute to a multi-billion-dollar industry.
+Every collaboration software guide has to mention them because they contribute to a multi-billion-dollar industry.
 TechCrunch has estimated it will hit the $100bn mark soon.
 One feature that’s effective for business is the instantaneous nature of communications.
 In the past, colleagues had to leave their desks or pick up the phone to speak, whereas they only need to check their cell or tablet now.
-It’s also changed the way companies interact with their customers, which is why social tools are convenient.
+This has also changed the way companies interact with their customers, which is why social tools are convenient.

 Product Management Suites

 Product Management Suites mix features from the above and put them together in a single, accessible platform.
 Putting the tools together in one solution negates the need to invest in multiple solutions and sync them across the company.
-As a result, you can save more on training costs, as well as promoting time management and unify teams.
+As a result, you can save more on training costs, as well as promoting time management and unifying teams.

 Everything about a product management suite shares information, from voice communications to web conferencing.
 A sophisticated CRM is an excellent example.
 It’s worth noting that product management suites are expensive, which makes them unpopular with SMEs.
 Usually, large corporations use them as they can afford the initial fee and the running costs.

 The former is a fantastic way to tell whether a contact is busy or free, allowing you to target them efficiently, while the latter gives you the ability to retrieve your messages.
-Businesses that use UC benefit from increased efficiency customer satisfaction as they can complete tasks from anywhere through the interface in real-time.
+Businesses that use UC benefit from increased efficiency and customer satisfaction as they can complete tasks from anywhere through the interface in real-time.

 What Makes Software Collaborative?

 Not every piece of software is collaborative, even though manufacturers and suppliers like the use of the term to advertise their products.
 Conflating communication and collaboration is an honest mistake as you may see them as mutually exclusive.
-Plus, different versions of the same software can be collaborative and uncollaborative.
+Different versions of the same software can be collaborative and uncollaborative.
 Here’s how you can tell them apart.

 Collaboration software is always flexible.
 Therefore, anything that’s rigid doesn’t fit the brief.
 An online spreadsheet is an excellent example.
-If there is no version control and changes you make are permanent, then it’s going to help with communication and teamwork.
+If there is no version control and changes you make are permanent, then it’s not going to help with communication and teamwork.

 The integration of a collaborative tool has to center on task management and not the app itself.
 Facebook seems like a collaborative software tool until you realize that the chat function’s only benefit is to speed-up communication.
 While it’s helpful, it’s not an inclusive feature that lets people share or deliver ideas.

-For Facebook or any social media tool to be collaborative, it must speed-up interaction that is project-based with collaboration functionality.
+For Facebook or any social media tool to be collaborative, it must speed up interaction that is project-based with collaboration functionality.